google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.md

 You can use as many or as few of these directives as makes sense for your specific application, simply listing each in the HTTP header, separating directives with semicolons.
-You'll want to make sure that you list _all_ required resources of a specific type in a _single_ directive.
+Make sure that you list _all_ required resources of a specific type in a _single_ directive.
 If you wrote something like `script-src https://host1.com; script-src https://host2.com` the second directive would simply be ignored.
 Something like the following would